 I think the other surprise was the Caramel apple spice, this is steamed apple juice though so it makes sense it would be high in sugar.
-It’s at least mostly apple juice sugars which is somewhat of a bonus but definitely isn’t a “healthy option”.
+It’s at least mostly apple juice sugars which are somewhat of a bonus but definitely aren’t a “healthy option”.

 It’s also worth noting that the Frappuccinos come as a 24 oz drink in their Venti size, so although they have more sugar they’re also 20% bigger compared to the hot and iced coffees.
 Which if you take into consideration the sweetest drink is actually going to be the White chocolate mocha hot chocolate.

 A tremendously sweet drink made all the sweeter tasting because there is no coffee involved.
-If you’re looking for the sweet taste then that is probably the way to go.
+If you’re looking for a sweet taste then that is probably the way to go.

 Can you imagine making yourself a coffee and putting 10 teaspoons of sugar into it?
 Unreal…